Blue Origin Logo

 The name of this company is rich in meaning, combining the uniqueness of the Earth with its goals in space.
 The word “blue” refers to Earth, known as the blue planet, due to its vast expanse of water visible from space.
 It ties this company’s mission to Earth, showing its foundation in Earth technology and its goal to reach beyond our planet.

 “Origin” implies a beginning.
-For the company, this marks the beginning of a new stage in space travel, which aims to make space flights regular and affordable.
+For the company, this marks the beginning of a new stage in space travel, aimed at making space flights regular and affordable.

 What is the mascot of Blue Origin?

 The aerospace company’s mascot is a turtle, taken from Aesop’s fable of the Tortoise and the Hare.
-This mascot represents the company’s cautious and steady approach to space exploration, which involves consistency and persistence rather than speed.
+This mascot represents the company’s cautious, steady approach to space exploration, emphasizing consistency and persistence over speed.
 The turtle symbolizes their strategy of methodically developing space technology and infrastructure.

 The company’s motto, “Gradatim Ferociter,” which translates from Latin as “Step by step, fiercely,” reflects this approach.
 Jeff Bezos, the company’s founder, talks about the importance of such a sustainable approach to space development.
 He believes that incremental progress, like the turtle method, is the key to achieving long-term goals in space exploration.